 - Start by chopping your chicken into smaller pieces.

-- Marinate the chicken with the spices – garam masala, chilli powder, turmeric, cumin and coriander, minced garlic, crushed and sliced into tiny bits ginger, salt and pepper, and olive oil.
+- Marinate the chicken with the spices – garam masala, chili powder, turmeric, cumin, and coriander, minced garlic, crushed and sliced into tiny bits of ginger, salt and pepper, and olive oil.

 - Leave the marinated chicken for three hours or for best results, overnight.

 - On a skillet, pour a generous amount of olive oil.
 Grill the marinated chicken into it until it is cooked.
 After which, pick up all your chicken.

 - On the same skillet, pour again olive oil.
 Sautee your onion until the color changes to a golden brown.
 Add the minced garlic, ginger (crushed and sliced), and chilies and mixed the ingredients for about a minute.

 - Afterward, add your tomato paste.
 Also, add the same amount of garam masala, chili powder, turmeric, cumin and coriander into it.

 - Mix until the paste thickens.

 - Add again your chicken into the gravy.